Ice bumer car fun. Courtesy Sprinker Recreation Center

 If you go...

-Ice Bumper Car session times:
+Ice Bumper Car session times (subject to change):

 Bumper car age requirements: To ride alone, kids must be age 6 or older and at least 42 inches tall.
 Riders ages 3 and older but under 42 inches tall can ride in a bumper car for free with a paying adult.